 Finding the best water for your amphibian can be a daunting task.
-With pH levels, minerals, and water hardness, it’s easy to feel uncertain whether or not you’re providing your pet amphibian with water it can live in.
-That’s what this guide is for.
-With a little knowledge about water and, of course, amphibians, you’ll be an expert in no-time.
+With pH levels, minerals, and water hardness, it’s easy to feel uncertain whether or not you’re providing your pet with the best water.

-It all boils down to a few factors.
-The first being toxins; things like chlorine, ammonia, and excessive heavy metals are harmful to amphibians.
+It boils down to a few factors – toxins, pH levels, and minerals.
+Toxins in water are things like chlorine, ammonia, and excessive heavy metals that are harmful to amphibians.
 The pH levels (the measure of alkalinity and acidity) should be neutral.
-Finally, determine the best water hardness for the species you’re keeping and ensure the water is not void of naturally-occurring minerals.
+Finally, ensure the water is not void of naturally-occurring minerals.

 But don’t let the previous paragraph oversimplify this topic.
-It’s important to understand how these different elements affect amphibians what you can do to provide the best water conditions.
+It’s important to understand how the different elements affect amphibians and what you can do to provide the best water conditions.

 Why Amphibians Need Clean Water

-Before we uncover the optimum water quality for amphibians, we need to understand why it’s important in the first place.
+Before we uncover the optimal water source for amphibians, we need to understand why it’s important in the first place.
 To answer this question, we need to take a closer look at amphibians.

 The Qualities of Good Water for Amphibians

-Now that we know why clean, toxin-free water is important, let’s take a look at what qualities in water are optimal for amphibians.
+Now that we know why clean, toxin-free water is important, let’s take a look at the water qualities which are optimal for amphibians.
 Aside from removing harmful toxins, the pH levels and water hardness, or minerals, are the main contributing factors.

 This can fluctuate within 1 point up or down and, for the most part, will prove habitable for your pets.
-Some species prefer a pH around 6.5 but the general consensus amongst experienced keepers is this; A neutral pH level (between 6.5 – 7.5) is optimal for most amphibians.
+Some species prefer a pH around 6.5 but the general consensus amongst hobbyists is this; A neutral pH level (between 6.5 – 7.5) is optimal for most amphibians.

-You’ve probably heard people mention “hard water” or “soft water” before.
-When someone refers to hard or soft water, they’re talking about the overall mineral content.
+You’ve probably heard people mention “hard water” or “soft water.”
+When someone refers to the hardness, they’re talking about the overall mineral content.
 The mineral most associated with hard water is calcium.
-Soft water has fewer minerals while hard water has more and its measured in degrees of hardness or “dGH”.
+Soft water has fewer minerals while hard water has more.
+Finally, hardness is measured in degrees of hardness or “dGH”.

-Perhaps the best method to determine the preferred water hardness of your amphibian is to find water-hardness maps.
+Perhaps the best method to determine the preferred water hardness of your amphibian is to examine an accurate water-hardness map.
 Research the species you’re keeping to find their native location and learn what types of water they live in.
 Is it soft water or water high in minerals?

 If you’re unable to find sufficient data for your amphibian, I suggest using slight water hardness between 2 – 3.5 grains per gallon.
 Amphibians tend to do well in soft water or “slightly hard water” around 2 dGH.
 The best method for testing water hardness is to get a digital water quality meter.
 They are cheap and, more the most part, accurate.

-Do not to use water softeners that replace calcium and magnesium with sodium chloride!
-Hard water minerals, in small amounts, are good for amphibians and so are salts!
-But replacing calcium and magnesium with salt (sodium chloride) can lead to a dehydrated amphibian!
+Do not use water softeners that replace calcium and magnesium with sodium chloride!
+Hard water minerals, in small amounts, are good for amphibians and so are salts.
+But replacing calcium and magnesium with salt (sodium chloride) can lead to a dehydrated amphibian.

 At this point, we know why toxin-free water is important and we have an understanding of optimal pH levels, salts and minerals, and water hardness.
 Now let’s look at different sources of water and determine whether or not they are suitable for amphibians.